marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 7. By running `npm t` I linted and ran the first test

-8. I created a `.gitignore` from the excellent <https://www.gitignore.io/>
+8. I created a `.gitignore` from the excellent <https://www.gitignore.io/> using `npx gitignore node`

 9. Finally, I initialized git and made a first commit `git init` initial commit